Now Up To 80% OFF

 In the CLI, you can double-check that the remote has been connected by running git remote.
 You should see that the terminal returns origin after running that command.
 This means you have successfully connected your local project to a remote repository.

-Short looping video depicts the process of connecting a remote repo with GitKraken Client's CLI
+Short looping video depicts the process of connecting a remote repo with GitKraken Desktop's CLI

 Git Push Local Branch to the Remote